 So, all forms the group of all things satisfying the property.
 Notice that it also sets the definiteness value to -.
 Even though it forms a group, this group is not definite.
-Hence, the ungrammaticality of the following examples is accounted for:
+With this, the ungrammaticality of the following example is accounted for:

+'''

-(4.23) \Watson read these/the all newspapers.
+(4.58) Watson read these/the all newspapers.

+'''